ngcp-project/gcs-database-api/README.md

 9. Run `node client.js` to test connection
    9a.
 This will start an endless loop of updating the number in the DB, push Crtl/Command + C to stop the script whenever
 10. Open Redis Commander and log in to access DB on the browser 10a.
 The Login Information for Redis Commander to see database information is under `.env`
 11. You should now see the string with the last number sent using the js script

-For Docket Setup:
+For Docker Setup:
-1. create .env file if it doesn't alrady exist.
+1. Create .env file if it doesn't alrady exist using format provided in  .env.sample
-2. enter the following line into the CLI: docker-compose up --detach
+2. Enter the following line into the CLI: docker-compose up --detach
-3. dotnet run
+3. `dotnet run` in console
 4. Open Redis Commander and log in